Wisdom teeth are the third molars in each quadrant of the mouth (right upper, right lower, left upper and left lower).

 Displacement: In rare cases, the tooth or parts of the tooth may be inadvertently pushed into an area that cannot be easily reached (e.g. sinus, inferior alveolar canal, floor of mouth).
 If the fragment is small, it may not require removal.
 If it is symptomatic, further surgery may be required.

-Rare and unusual risks include jaw fracture, jaw dislocation and damage to adjacent teeth.
+Other rare and unusual risks include jaw fracture, jaw dislocation and damage to adjacent teeth.

 Dr Tan-Gore will discuss the risks with you to help you make the best decision for you and your health.